sajaysurya/vimyin/README.md

 Dependencies should be manually taken care of.

-- Vim 8.0+ to use the sync functionality
+- Vim 8.0+ to use the async functionality
 - pypinyin (only python3 version is supported, executable should be available in path)
 - linux (mac and windows are currently not supported)